Fattoush Salad with Lemon Mint Dressing

 Next, wash and chop up your greens.

-Use this guide for how to wash kale if you need some tips to get your greens super clean.
+Use this guide on how to wash kale if you need some tips to get your greens super clean.

 a bowl of chopped green salad.